sheg25/backyard/README.md

 YouEnrol.me is website that provides career advice, information and guidance to young people.
 The service is based in Sydney Australia so its primary focus will be the Australian market.
 However, users from outside Australia will find some of the services and information offered by YouEnrol.me useful.
 Youenrol.me provides the following:

 1. a real time career-matching game
-2. information about different types of careers careers
+2. information about different types of careers
-3. exploring company profiles (potential employers) and the jobs they offer
-4. exploring career pathways such as: colleges & universities, apprenticeship & traineeship, volunteering, work experience, jobs, starting a business
+4. exploring study options with colleges & universities
 5. access to one-on-one sessions with professional career coaches

 CHALLENGES: